jquery/learn.jquery.com/page/ajax/jquery-ajax-methods.md

 title   : jQuery's Ajax-Related Methods
 level: beginner
 source: http://jqfundamentals.com/legacy
 attribution:
     - jQuery Fundamentals
 ---
 While jQuery does offer many Ajax-related convenience methods, the core `$.ajax` method is at the heart of all of them, and understanding it is imperative.
-We'll review it first, and then touch briefly on the convenience methods.
+We&rsquo;ll review it first, and then touch briefly on the convenience methods.

 I generally use the `$.ajax` method and do not use convenience methods.
-As you'll see, it offers features that the convenience methods do not, and its syntax is more easily understandable, in my opinion.
+As you&rsquo;ll see, it offers features that the convenience methods do not, and its syntax is more easily understandable, in my opinion.

 ### `$.ajax`

-jQuery’s core `$.ajax` method is a powerful and straightforward way of creating Ajax requests.
+jQuery&rsquo;s core `$.ajax` method is a powerful and straightforward way of creating Ajax requests.
 It takes a configuration object that contains all the instructions jQuery requires to complete the request.
 The `$.ajax` method is particularly valuable because it offers the ability to specify both success and failure callbacks.
 Also, its ability to take a configuration object that can be defined separately makes it easier to write reusable code.
 For complete documentation of the configuration options, visit [http://api.jquery.com/jQuery.ajax/](http://api.jquery.com/jQuery.ajax/ "$.ajax documentation on api.jquery.com").